renke999/PerturbScore/README.md

 ## Data Generation Process

-Data Generation is a non-trival process owing to the huge searching space and multiple datasets and discrete attacking methods.
-We release the code for finetuning bert, extracting features from continous attacks, extracting features from discrete attacks, and we use a grid search implementation to generate the data for efficiency and simlicity.
+Data Generation is a non-trivial process owing to the huge search space and multiple datasets and discrete attacking methods.
+We release the code for finetuning bert, extracting features from continuous attacks, extracting features from discrete attacks, and we use a grid search implementation to generate the data for efficiency and simlicity.
 See [scripts/README.md](https://github.com/renke999/PerturbScore/blob/main/scripts/README.md) for more details.